tgstation/Tgstation.Server.ControlPanel/README.md

 ## Installing

+### Windows

+First, ensure you have the .NET Core 3.1 runtime installed.
+See [here](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) for download.

-If you're running Windows [Click Here](https://github.com/tgstation/Tgstation.Server.ControlPanel/releases/latest) for the self updating version.
+Once that's done, [Click Here](https://github.com/tgstation/Tgstation.Server.ControlPanel/releases/latest) for a download link to the self updating version.

 ### OSX/Linux

 To install the latest version of the code

 1. Download and install the [Dotnet 2.1 SDK](https://www.microsoft.com/net/download/dotnet-core/2.1)
-2. Clone this repository
+1. Clone this repository
-3. Navigate to `src/Tgstation.Server.ControlPanel.Core`
+1. Navigate to `src/Tgstation.Server.ControlPanel.Core`
-4. Run `dotnet publish -c Release -o <Your chosen installation directory>`
+1. Run `dotnet publish -c Release -o <Your chosen installation directory>`

 To run the installation